Texas school superintendent says “can’t count” on black QBs

 Lynn Redden is superintendent of the Onalaska Independent School District in the Piney Woods, about 75 miles north of Houston.
 In his post on the Houston Chronicle’s website, Redden referred to the last play of Sunday’s game in which Houston Texans quarterback Deshaun Watson held the ball as time expired.

+Later Tuesday, the school district posted a notice on its website that the school board would have a special meeting on Saturday to discuss Redden’s contract.

+The board also released a statement to the Chronicle that read: “Onalaska ISD regrets that an inappropriate comment has been attributed to the district’s superintendent.
+The OISD does not condone negative comments or actions against any race.
+The district values every individual and therefore the district will take the appropriate measures to address the situation expeditiously and completely.”

-In an interview with the Chronicle , Redden says he regrets posting the comment.
-He says he thought it was a private message and deleted it as soon as he realized it was public.
+In an interview with the Chronicle, Redden said he regrets posting the comment.
+He said he thought it was a private message and deleted it as soon as he realized it was public.

-Redden says he based the comment on he calls the “limited success” of black quarterbacks in the NFL.
+Redden said he based the comment on what he called the “limited success” of black quarterbacks in the NFL.

 The Texans declined to comment.